Thornborough on the map

 Crime and Anti-Social Behaviour in Thornborough

 Local crime rates sit lower than national averages.
-Other theft accounts for the highest share in Thornborough, with 8 incidents logged in January 2026.
+Anti-social behaviour accounts for the highest share in Thornborough, with 8 incidents logged in April 2026.

 Deprivation and Employment in Thornborough